vvarga90/ssn-pytorch-optflow/README.md

 python train_optflow_composite_model.py --bsds_root /path/to/BSDS500/BSR --davis2017_root /path/to/DAVIS2017 --davis_optflow_folder /path/to/DAVIS_OPTICAL_FLOW_HDF5_FOLDER
 ```

 Optical flow estimates must be generated first by some dense optical flow estimation software (e.g., GMA, https://github.com/zacjiang/GMA).
 The estimates must be put into separate HDF-5 archives for each video.
 See `train_optflow_composite_model.py` for details on the format.
+Currently, the training and evaluation scripts for the composite models load optical flow data for the whole DAVIS dataset into memory, which may take up to 40 GB of (main) memory - more memory efficient implementations could possibly exist.

 ## Evaluation